funkensturm/ember-local-storage/README.md

 };
 ```

-#### Force ember-data support
+#### ember-data support

 This addon autodetects if you use ember-data and will include the support for ember-data adapters and serializes by default.
-However, in some cases the detection fails and the support is disabled when you really do want it.
-To force including support for ember-data you can use the `includeEmberDataSupport` option:
+You can opt out of this behavior by setting the `includeEmberDataSupport` option to `false`:

 ```js
 // config/environment.js